jeffrey1006/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-We'll aggregate sums of steps save them into a separate data frame factored by date
+Aggregate sums of steps save them into a separate data frame factored by date

 ```r